Dynamics of two particles with quasiperiodic long-range interactions

 where the matrix elements of the single-particle reduced density matrix are given by:

 with $x,x'=1,2,\dots,L$ labeling the lattice sites, and $|\Psi(t)\rangle$ being the two-particle state vector (consistent with the definitions in Eqs. \eqref{eq:prob_density} and \eqref{eq:gamma}).

-For our system with $L = 23$ lattice sites (see Figs. \ref{fig6}(a)–(d) and (f)) and $L = 29$ lattice sites (see Fig. \ref{fig6}(e)), the theoretical maximum of the single-particle reduced von Neumann entropy is $\log_2 23 \approx 4.52$ and $\log_2 29 \approx 4.85$, respectively, which are attained only when the reduced density matrix is maximally mixed.
-In contrast, we identify a clear suppression of entanglement entropy in all panels of Fig. \ref{fig6}.
+For our system with $L = 23$ lattice sites (Figs.~\ref{fig7}(a)–(d) and (f)) and $L = 12$ lattice sites (Fig.~\ref{fig7}(e)), the maximum of the single-particle reduced von Neumann entropy is $\log_2 23 \approx 4.52$ and $\log_2 12 \approx 3.59$, respectively, which are attained only when the reduced density matrix is maximally mixed.
+We identify a clear suppression of entanglement entropy in all panels of Fig.~\ref{fig7}.

-Comparing Figs. \ref{fig6}(a) and 6(b), we observe that the suppression of entanglement entropy is more pronounced for larger particle separations—as seen in Fig. \ref{fig6}(b).
-Figs. \ref{fig6}(c) and (d) correspond to Figs. \ref{fig3}(c) and (e), respectively, indicating that in the localized regime, the entanglement entropy remains relatively stable over long times.
-A higher degree of localization (e.g., Fig. \ref{fig3}(e)) corresponds to lower entanglement entropy, and vice versa.
-Fig. \ref{fig6}(e) illustrates the second manifestation discussed earlier, where the two particles start at the boundaries and exhibit oscillatory behavior.
-In this scenario, the entanglement entropy also oscillates, taking values between $1$ and $2$, consistent with the oscillatory behavior of $L(t)$ (i.e., the same frequency but different amplitude) in Fig. \ref{fig4}(b).
-Fig.\ref{fig6}(f) shows the entanglement entropy in a special case where the inter-particle distance oscillates while maintaining constant-distance walk.
-This oscillation of the entanglement entropy is also consistent with the oscillatory behavior of $L(t)$ in the same case.
-Here, with $L=23$ and initial positions $(1,21)$, the entanglement entropy exhibits an unusual oscillatory pattern.
+Comparing Figs.~\ref{fig7}(a) and (b), the suppression of entanglement entropy is more pronounced for larger particle separations.
+Figs.~\ref{fig7}(c) and (d) correspond to Figs.~\ref{fig3}(c) and (e), indicating that in the localized regime, the entanglement entropy remains relatively stable over long times.
+A higher degree of localization (e.g., Fig.~\ref{fig3}(e)) corresponds to lower entanglement entropy, and vice versa.
+Fig.~\ref{fig7}(e) illustrates boundary oscillations.
+In this scenario, the entanglement entropy also oscillates, consistent with the oscillatory behavior of $L(t)$ (i.e., the same frequency but different amplitude) in Fig.~\ref{fig4}(b).
+Fig.~\ref{fig7}(f) shows a special oscillatory case ($L = 23$, initial positions $(1, 21)$); the entanglement entropy exhibits an unusual oscillatory pattern, also consistent with $L(t)$.